Your questions answered – postgraduate research students

 For general UKRI queries please contact firstname.lastname@example.org

-The latest open letter from UKRI to funded students can be found here.
+The latest open letter from UKRI to funded students was published on 17 August 2020.

 My funding does not come from UKRI or King’s.
 Will I be offered extra stipend payments?